Representation Learning for Weakly Supervised Relation Extraction: Word Representation

 Distributed representation of word is a kind of representations of words which can help improve the performance of natural language processing task by grouping similar words in the form of word vector.\\ \afterpage{

 } For example, the distance between different words follow the specific rules in geometry space:\\

 We can see the distance between word \textit{woman} and word \textit{man} is very close to the distance between \textit{aunt} and \textit{uncle}.
-This appearance displays that distributed representation of word learned with particular training criteria owns the ability of grouping words.
+This appearance displays that the distributed representation of words learned with particular training criteria owns the ability to group words.
 The technique mapping words to distributed representation in the form of the vector is also called \textbf{Word Embedding}.